peeterslaurens/grunt-svn-export/README.md

 A string value that is used to specify the output path of the export.

+#### options.useforce
+Type: `Boolean`
+Default value: `false`

+If this is set to true, the svn export will overwrite the outputfolder if it already exists.

 ### Usage Examples

 #### Default Options